 Substance Use

-Alcohol Poisoning: Treatment and Prevention
+Alcohol Poisoning: Symptoms, Causes, Treatment, & Prevention

 woman feeling sick in bathroom

 Everyone knows the effects of alcohol can be serious.
 But what exactly is alcohol poisoning?
 How to treat it?
 What are the symptoms?
 Is it fatal?
-We look to answer all your questions about alcohol poisoning.

 Although alcohol consumption is a socially acceptable practice and is safe in moderation, excessive drinking can lead to poisoning and death.